sepperwelt/Import-Export-Tools/README.md

 Please name your new branches according to their respective issue number (i.e. [iss01]).

-The Build number must not be resetted and thus is incremented indefinetely.
+The Revision number must not be resetted and thus is incremented indefinetely.